Skip to contents

 data("labor", package = "BayesianLearningCode")

-We model the binary variable unemployment as dependent variable and use as covariates the variables female (binary), wcollar (binary), age18 (quantitative, centered at 18 years) and unemployed in 1997 (binary).
+We model the income in 1998, binarized into unemployed (zero income) and employed as dependent variable, and use as covariates the variables female (binary), age18 (quantitative, centered at 18 years), wcollar (binary), and unemployed in 1997 (binary).
 The baseline person is hence an 18 year old male blue collar worker who was employed in 1997.

 y.unemp <- labor$income_1998 == "zero"